parallelwindfarms/byteparsing/paper/paper.md

 Some primitive parsers that we have defined are: `item` for parsing a single byte, `char_pred` for parsing classes of characters, `literal` for parsing string literals and `array` for parsing binary arrays of given type and size.

 The magic of functional parser combinators happens when we start to combine small parsers into larger ones.
-To achieve this we need to define the `bind` operation that chains two parser together.
+To achieve this we need to define the `bind` operation that chains two parsers together.
 We could chain two parsers as follows:

 ```python
 def chain(p: Parser[T], q: Parser[U]) -> Parser[tuple[T,U]]: